Medical Advice

 Risk And Side Effects Of Oxycodone

 Oxycodone is more likely to lead to addiction, abuse, and overdose due to its opioid nature.
-The drugs can be preferred for short-term use, but during long-term use can lead to tolerance and dependence.
-Thus, while taking Oxycodone may require some careful attention.
-Like eating healthy food, staying hydrated, exercising, and getting some therapy.
-Certain common side effects of Oxycodone include drowsiness, constipation, nausea, vomiting, dizziness, and, in some cases, respiratory depression (slowed breathing).
+The drugs can be preferred for short-term use, but during long-term use can lead to dependence.
+Thus, taking Oxycodone may require some careful attention.
+Otherwise occurs certain common side effects of Oxycodone include

 Ibuprofen